-Your password is not stored in plain-text and is not shown when you do
+Your password is not shown when you do

 For development purposes, you may need to ignore ssl errors.
-If you need to do this, do:
+If you need to do this, use the

 You can add multiple profiles with different names and the change the default profile with the